 The world is a volatile place.
-Anti-loot-box bills and propositions will most likely end up doing nothing, because business is business, and there's enough income to pay the "right" people to repeatedly veto the "wrong" bills.
+Anti-loot-box bills and propositions will most likely end up doing nothing, because business is business, and there's enough profit to pay the "right" people to repeatedly veto the "wrong" bills.

 Only critical thinking, a skill which is becoming an unpopular rarity nowadays, can protect you, your friends and family from predators looking to exploit the very basic human traits, for profit.